Cleanroom Air Change Recovery Simulator All tools

 Start with Time constant and Time to target.
 Then use Particle recovery curve to confirm the assumed state and Ventilation, efficiency, and target to read distribution or bias.
 Use the main plot to read the controlling trend, including break points that a single result card can hide

 Move Air changes ACH alone, then move Effective removal efficiency by a comparable amount and compare the change in Time constant.
-ACH-efficiency recovery map shows combinations where margin or performance changes quickly.
+Recovery rate is set by the product η·ACH, so the two act equivalently in the equation.

 Use it for First-pass comparison of design options before review.
 Instead of trusting a single point, widen the input range and check whether Time constant keeps enough margin before moving to detailed analysis.

 This simplified model captures the main relationship only.
-Boundary conditions, losses, nonlinear effects, and code-specific corrections still need separate checks.
+It assumes perfect mixing and steady airflow, so unidirectional flow, local dead zones, and continuous particle sources need separate checks.
 Final decisions still require standards, measured data, detailed analysis, and vendor limits.